 My name is Claire Thompson and I believe that a world that is more mindful of nature will be happier, more peaceful and on the path towards a sustainable future.
 One of my favourite things is being in the wild with others, reflecting on our relationship with, and experiences of nature within us and around us.

 I’ve always had a passion for life and authenticity – and for sharing life with others.
 To me, life is about experiencing, exploring, learning, expressing and sharing what it is to be alive – part of this natural world – with a gentle sense of humour along the way.

 I believe that paying attention to life within us and around us is the key to learning how to bring forth a happier, more authentic and sustainable world, which inspired me to become the author of Mindfulness and the Natural World and The Art of Mindful Birdwatching.

 I graduated in 2008 with a B.A. in Natural Sciences, Zoology from the University of Cambridge.
 Whilst at University I led an expedition to the Chilean Lake District with the aim of inspiring passion for nature conservation in others.
 I also spent a number of months volunteering in Latin America on wildlife conservation projects in both Chile and Mexico.

-Since then, I have continued to dedicate my career to the protection of our natural world.
+I dedicated 10 years of my career to date to the protection of our natural world.
 I worked for 3 years with the World Land Trust, an international conservation organisation based in Suffolk, UK and for 7 years as a Projects Manager with BirdLife International, the world’s largest partnership of nature conservation organisations, based in Cambridge, UK.